-At least three brands are offering 0%, for as long as 72 months, on a slew of 2016 models this month.
+At least seven brands are offering 0%, for as long as 72 months.

-Buick, for example, is offering 0% financing for up to 60 months, plus $750 bonus cash, on its Enclave, a luxury SUV.
-Cadillac is offering 0% financing for up to 72 months plus $500 bonus cash on its ATS, a sedan.
+Ford, for example, is offering 0% financing for up to 60 months plus $4,000 bonus cash on its 2017 Expedition, an SUV.
+Chevy is offering 0% financing for 60 months on its 1500 Silverado, a truck.

 Our Rebate vs. Low-Cost Loan calculator can help you make the right choice and save the most.

 Click here to find all of the current automaker incentives.

 The subprime loan market

 About 1 in every 5 auto loans is made to a borrower with poor credit.